baycyber/sc19/README.md

-# Bay Area Summer Camps 2019
+# ARCHIVE: Bay Area Summer Camps 2019
 ### Bay Area Summer Camp 2019 Materials

 This Github Repository will host all files necessary for the Summer Camps.